eglassman/theory-in-hci/README.md

 # Todos:

 [ ] translate Remarkable notes from during Kavli
-[ ] translate theory in HCI slides from Freiburg
+[ ] translate yellow notebook notes from Paris meeting with Wendy & Michel [ ] translate theory in HCI slides from Freiburg
 [ ] is theory a form of meta analysis?